Revisiting Over-smoothing and Over-squashing Using Ollivier-Ricci Curvature

 Here, $\Lambda$ , $\bigoplus$ and $\phi$ are the message, aggregate and update functions.
 Different designs of MPNNs amount to different choices for these functions.
 The additional input of $\mX_u$ to $\phi$ represents an optional skip-connection.

-In practice, we found that the skip connection of each vertice $u$ is often implemented by considering a message passing scheme where each node sends a message to itself.
-This can be thought of as adding self-loops to the graph, and its impact have been studied in \cite{xu2018, topping2022}.
-Then, $\Lambda$ could be realized as a learnable affine transformation $\psi$ of $\mX_v$, the aggregating function $\bigoplus$ could either be choose as a sum, mean, weighted mean, or max operation, and $\phi$ is a suitable activation function.
-Hence, we arrive at \eqref{eq:general_mpnn}, which we restate below
+In practice, we found that the skip connection of each vertex $u$ is often implemented by considering a message passing scheme where each node sends a message to itself.
+This can be thought of as adding self-loops to the graph, and its impact has been studied by Xu et al. \yrcite{xu2018} and Topping et al., \yrcite{topping2022}.
+Then, $\Lambda$ could be realized as a learnable affine transformation $\psi$ of $\mX_v$, the aggregating function $\bigoplus$ could either be chosen as a sum, mean, weighted mean, or max operation, and $\phi$ is a suitable activation function.
+Hence, we arrive at \Eqref{eq:general_mpnn}, which we restate below

 For example, graph convolutional network (GCN) \cite{kipf2016} defines its layer as

 with $c_{uv} = \sqrt{|\Tilde{\mathcal{N}}_u||\Tilde{\mathcal{N}}_v|}$.
 The mean aggregator variant (but not other variants) of GraphSAGE \cite{hamilton2017} uses the same formulation but with $c_{uv} = |\Tilde{\mathcal{N}}_u|$.
 Both choices of $c_{uv}$ have the exact same spectral characteristics and act identically in theory \cite{li2018}, which leads to an averaging behavior based on node degrees.
 Similarly, graph attention networks (GAT) \cite{velickovic2018} defines its single head layer as